stevechanvii/BurgerApp/README.md

 # Burger App

 Customize your own burger and ordered!
-This burger App allows you create your Burger, your order will be saved in Firebase.
+This burger App allows you create your Burger, which will be saved in Firebase.
 The project created purely by React framework.

 ![Screenshot](/src/assets/burger_app_1.png)